 The holiday season can be difficult for anyone trying to make healthy choices.

 - START THE DAY IN A MINDFUL WAY: This is always a good idea but may be more impactful during the holiday season.
 Go on a walk or run or start your day with an exercise or yoga video (www.fitnessblender.com is free!), Try adding a morning meditation to your routine.
 Five minutes can make a big difference in your day.
 (Check out the Calm app www.calm.com) Start your day off with healthy choices that get your blood moving and clear your mind.
 Not only will these things help you feel your best, but you will also be able to deal with stress more calmly and the tempting selection of food more mindfully.
-Do not put pressure on yourself to put in an hour then decide you do not have time.
+Do not put pressure on yourself to put in an hour and then decide you do not have time.
 Anything you do is better than nothing!

 - CHECK IN WITH YOUR HUNGER: Think about how you want to feel at the end of the meal before you sit down.
 We prefer to feel satisfied and happy rather than overly full and lethargic.
-Ask yourself where your hunger levels are before you start eating and continue to check in throughout the meal.
-It may seem basic, but this simple exercise can make the difference between a food-coma and enjoying the rest of the evening.
+Ask yourself where your hunger levels are before you start eating, and continue to check in throughout the meal.
+It may seem basic, but this simple exercise can make the difference between a food coma and enjoying the rest of the evening.
 You will feel better the next morning as well!

 - BE THANKFUL: The real meaning of this time of year is easily shoved aside with all the advertisements, gift-shopping, Christmas card-writing, decorating, parties, and yes… the food.
-Though the word “holiday” is supposed to connotate relaxation and peace, for those who are battling their weight and trying to make healthy choices the holidays can bring a minefield of obstacles that create anxiety, guilt, and dread.
+Though the word “holiday” is supposed to connotate relaxation and peace, for those who are battling their weight and trying to make healthy choices, the holidays can bring a minefield of obstacles that create anxiety, guilt, and dread.
 The events of 2020 have many struggling with isolation, depression, and mental disease.
 Try to focus on the silver linings 2020 has provided.
 We can lower stress by focusing on the many things we have to be thankful for.
-Though it sounds cliché, it helps to remember how lucky we are to have our jobs, our homes, our health, the shoes on our feet, the availability of healthy food to nourish our bodies, and the friends, family and acquaintances that are in our lives. … the list goes on.
-Focus on the feelings of thankfulness, keep your mindset positive, this will help keep the focus where it should be and not on the cravings that may try to take over.
+Though it sounds cliché, it helps to remember how lucky we are to have our jobs, our homes, our health, the shoes on our feet, the availability of healthy food to nourish our bodies, and the friends, family, and acquaintances that are in our lives. … the list goes on.
+Focus on the feelings of thankfulness, and keep your mindset positive; this will help keep the focus where it should be and not on the cravings that may try to take over.

 SOME PARTY TRICKS

-5. Watch the dips and sauces – they often have hidden sugars and fats.
+- Watch the dips and sauces – they often have hidden sugars and fats.